Mitch Jacobson (rugby union)

 Jacobson was a New Zealand Schools representative in 2014 and a year later he was a member of the New Zealand side which won the 2015 IRB Junior World Championship in Italy.

+Jacbson has spent a majority of his career with Waikato captaining the club regularly.

 Super Rugby Career

 In 2019 Jacobson was selected as an injury replacement for the Chiefs and played 2 games.
 He was not retained for the following season however was picked for the Sunwolves in 2020 for their last year in Super Rugby.

+Major league Rubgy career

+Jacobson would sign with the free jacks in 2022.
+He would appear in 15 games helping them win their first championship in 2023 scoring the opening try in the championship game.
+He would be named to the all MLR second team at the end of the season.
+He would be part another championship team the following year.
+After the 2024 season he stepped away from the team to focus on family.